 Positive self-concept: list of 10 examples

-- Envisioning yourself as a good spouse, friend, or coworker.
+3. You are confident in yourself as a good spouse, friend, and coworker.

 Negative self-concept: list of 10 examples

-- One view themselves as stupid and incapable of learning.
+1. You view yourself as stupid and incapable of learning.

-- Immediately having the belief that you cannot meet your goals or achieve your dreams.
+8. You automatically discourage yourself from believing that you can meet your goals or achieve your dreams.

 Pro Tip From HIGH5